anoojpatel/anoojpatel.github.io/index.md

 ~~~
 <h2><a href="https://thewitproject.com">the&lt;WIT&gt;Project</a></h2>
 ~~~
 Working with some dope people and even more dope fellows!
-Kind of like a Project Manager, being a technical resource and lead for young women to build cool projects with non-profits.
+I'm acting kind of like a Project Manager, being a technical resource and lead for young women to build cool projects with non-profits.